alperGocen/ReadingIsGood/README.md

 Service layer represents where the business logic happens.
 Every controller calls a service method after a request from a user hits them.
 While implementing services the Dependency Injection (DI) pattern is used.

+For model scripting OpenAPI3 is used.
+Everytime the code is compiled it generates the client requests & responses by adding RIG- prefix in the beginning of their names.
+In this way, the service and client responses are not mixed with each other.

 For securiy, Spring Security with JWT(JSON Web Token) is used, a Stateless Authentication mechanism is performed and every endpoint is secured by using this manner.
 LoginFilter is where the authentication starts, and after the user is authenticated a token is generated.
 This token is sent in requests with X-Auth-Token header.
 Any user having a non-expired JWT token can reach the endpoints.

 For unit & integration tests JUnit & Mockito is used, most of the business cases has been tested mostly by the service tests.

+The application is containerized using Docker, and it can easily be run with the following instructions.

 In order to run the application: